 France is a fertile ground for businesses and is much more attractive than the pervasive declinist rhetoric would suggest.
-Contrary to popular misconceptions, France has many advantages over its European neighbors, and offers a range of often little-known support schemes.
-Against this favorable backdrop, France offers a wide range of help and support schemes to lower labor costs and tax.
+Contrary to popular misconceptions, France has many advantages over its European neighbors and offers a range of often little-known support schemes.
+Against this favorable backdrop, France offers a wide range of help and support schemes to lower labor costs and taxes.

 The following document describes the types of support likely to be available, and their eligibility requirements in the order in which they might best address issues encountered by investors:

 - What support is there for my investment project in France?